KonstantinData/Lead-Market-Insights/templates/README.md

 Communication templates centralise the wording used by agents when contacting organisers, stakeholders, or administrators.
 Keeping templates in a dedicated package makes it easy to update messaging without touching the automation logic.
+When adjusting messaging, review the masking and approval requirements documented in [`docs/compliance.md`](../docs/compliance.md).

 ## Contents